sapphire-bt/incoming-reader/README.md

 The first byte contains two values: the texture index, and its position.
 Levels use eight textures for terrain which are specified inside the `.odl` file.

-The texture index is determined by the first four bits.
-One way to obtain the index is to use a bitwise AND:
+The texture index is determined by the first four bits:

 ```js
 0x85 & 0xF // 5